mohitpai/journey-optimizer.en/help/using/web/author-web.md

 ![](assets/web-designer-device.png)

 ## Manage modifications {#manage-modifications}

+>[!CONTEXTUALHELP]
+>id="ajo_web_designer_modifications"
+>title="Easily manage all your changes"
+>abstract="Using this pane, you can navigate through and manage all the adjustments and styles you added to your web page."

 You can easily manage all the components, adjustments and styles you added to your web page.